apppackio/apppack-docs/src/how-to/apps/apps.md

 * [`scripts`](https://devcenter.heroku.com/articles/app-json-schema#scripts)
 * [`stack`](https://devcenter.heroku.com/articles/app-json-schema#stack)

-## Config/Environment Variables
+## Config/Environment variables

 Any configuration you store for your app will be available as an environment variable when your application runs on AWS.
 Use them to store secrets or environment-specific information for your application.
-[Read more about config variables here](./config-variables.md).
+[Read more about config variables here](config-variables.md).

 ## Add-ons (database, Redis, S3, etc.)